pivotal/docs-tap/scst-policy/configuring.md

 When using the sample policy, run these commands to verify your configuration:

-1. Verify that a signed image, validated with the configured public key, starts.
+1. Verify that the Policy Controller admits the signed image that validates with the configured public key.
 Run:

     ```console
     kubectl run cosign \